TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Hubbs undertook intensive graduate studies at the University of Paris, Sorbonne, in French and Comparative Literature and German Idealist and Existential Philosophy.
 While living in Paris, he read voraciously in several languages and visited museums daily while walking the city.
 He attended numerous seminars and talks at the University of Paris, Collège de France, Institut Catholique de Paris, Science Po, École normale supérieure, and elsewhere with then-fashionable philosophers and critical theorists such as Michel Foucault, Jacques Derrida, and Gilles Deleuze as well as poets/essayists such as Yves Bonnefoy.

-From his diverse education and through the profound influence of his parents and the many famous artists, writers, intellectuals, and academic friends who came to dine at our house, as my European mother cooked so well with boundless intellectual energy, while my father was a wine connoisseur with a very warm, wise, and witty personality, Gregory was raised to be an intellectual with a keen sense of idealism, irony, and the absurd.
-As a result, Hubbs recognizes that our relatively brief time on earth and the opportunities to learn, think, and enjoy life are not a motivation for travel as a competition to count countries visited, but instead for cultural adventures, sensitive observation, meeting locals and expats alike, and always respectful communal celebrations.
+From his diverse education and through the profound influence of his parents and the many famous and even iconic writers, artists, intellectuals, and academic colleagues who came to dine at our house — as my European mother cooked French and Italian cuisine exceptionally well and is blessed with boundless intellectual energy, while my father was a wine connoisseur with a very warm, wise, and witty personality — Gregory was raised as an intellectual with a keen simultaneous sense of idealism, irony, and the absurd.
+As a result, Hubbs intensely recognizes that our brief time on earth and the opportunities to learn, think, and enjoy life are not for him a motivation for travel as a competition to count countries visited, but rather for cultural adventures, the cultivation of sensitive observations, spontaneous conversations with locals and expats alike, and ever respectful communal celebrations.

 Looking Forward